isovector/thinking-with-types/prose/computing/2-fcfs.markdown

 ## First Class Families

 ### Defunctionalization

 Until recently, it was believed that type families had no chance of being first class; because they're unable to be partially applied, reuse and abstraction seemed impossible goals.
-Every type-level `fmap`{.haskell} would need to be specialized with its mapping function built-in, and there seemed no way of abstracting away this repetitive boilerplate.
+Every type-level `fmap` would need to be specialized with its mapping function built-in, and there seemed no way of abstracting away this repetitive boilerplate.